1.800.858.7378npic@oregonstate.edu

 Where can I get more information?

-For more detailed information about picaridin please visit the list of referenced resources or call the National Pesticide Information Center, Monday - Friday, between 8:00am - 12:00pm Pacific Time (11:00am - 3:00pm Eastern Time) at 1-800-858-7378 or visit us on the web at http://npic.orst.edu.
+For more detailed information about picaridin please visit the referenced resources below, call NPIC at 800-858-7378, Monday - Friday, 8:00am-12:00pm PT (11:00am-3:00pm Eastern Time) , email us at npic@oregonstate.edu, or visit us at npic.orst.edu.
 NPIC provides objective, science-based answers to questions about pesticides.

 Date Reviewed: December 2009